 Due to its popularity, access to the pedestal is limited and requires reservations.
 Statue Cruises is the official source for pedestal reservations as well as the company that provides ferry transportation to the island.
 Advanced reservations may be made online or by telephone.

-Extremely limited pedestal reservations may be available at the ticket office early in the morning.
+Extremely limited pedestal reservations may be available at the ticket offices early in the morning.

 Pedestal reservations are not available on Liberty Island.

 PICKING UP YOUR PEDESTAL RESERVATIONS

 Pedestal tickets can be printed out at home or picked up at the ticket office Will Call window at either Liberty State Park or Battery Park (click here for Directions to those sites) by the ticket purchaser.
 When picking up the tickets, the purchaser must show photo ID and the same credit card used to reserve the tickets.